Disclaimer: I don't own Gakuen Alice.

 Ruka felt himself grimace, his first meeting with Hayate still clear in his memory.
 Hayate had always been a strange one – or, as Hotaru had always put it, "a complete moron".
 Still, his persistence was commendable , and it wasn't rarely that Ruka found himself wondering if he could find some way to be as carefree and as expressive as the other alice.

-"It's a wonder why they're still not kicking you out of college," Ruka told him, well aware of how Hayate was in Alice Academy almost every other day.
-Most people had dismissed the young man's constant declaration of love for Hotaru as an infatuation, but the wind alice wielder proved them all wrong when he refused to let up, even after graduating from the Academy.
+"It's a wonder why they're still not kicking you out of college," Ruka said.
+Everyone knew that Hayate was in the Academy almost every other day.
+Most people had dismissed the young man's constant declaration of love for Hotaru as an infatuation, but Hayate proved them all wrong when he refused to let up even after graduating from the Academy.
 Hayate made it a point to randomly show up and pester Hotaru for a date.
 Despite himself, even Ruka was impressed.

 Hayate laughed it off.
 "Not with the Academy's backing, I don't think so," he said, and grinned up at Ruka.
 "So what are you doing here?"

 Ruka flushed red in embarrassment, and he started sputtering.
-"Y-You – t-that's – " he started, grasping at straws for the words while Hayate laughed at his discomfiture.
-Ruka glared at him.
-"I'm here to be Hotaru's Last Dance," he said earnestly, congratulating himself when he didn't stutter.
+"Y-You – t-that's – " he stuttered.
+Hayate laughed at his discomfiture, to which Ruka responded with a glare.
+"I'm here to be Hotaru's Last Dance," he said firmly.

 Ruka frowned, shoving a hand into his pocket thoughtfully.
 "I do," he agreed, the feeling of disappointment tugging at his chest again.
-He hadn't been able to approach Hotaru with his own gift the entire evening, as she was too occupied by her other admirers to do anything else.
-Ruka had only been too glad when he saw Mikan pull Hotaru away to have dinner with her and Yuu.
-He had been getting quite concerned, and would have pulled her away himself if Mikan hadn't been there first.
+He hadn't been able to approach Hotaru with his own gift the entire evening; she had been too preoccupied by her other admirers to speak to anyone else.
+Ruka had been relieved when he saw Mikan pull Hotaru away to have dinner with her and Yuu.
+Hell, Ruka would have risked being blasted with the Idiot Gun just to make sure that Hotaru ate well, if Mikan hadn't gotten to Hotaru first.

 Hayate laughed.
 "You look so nervous, Ruka.
-Don't you know we're the two people everyone expects Hotaru to be choosing between?"
+Don't you know that everyone expects Hotaru to choose between us two?"

-"That's what they say," Ruka said, after a thoughtful pause.
+"That's what they say," Ruka said.
 "They're not Hotaru.
 You know how she is."

 "We don't know how she is," Hayate pointed out.